SmartAgentProtocol/SmartAgents/White Paper.md

 - Self Sovereign Identity: All users have the power to generate their own identities and their consent is required to use those credentials.
 - Freedom of Association: All those using Smart Agents maintain their independence and freedom of association.

 Scoring each blockchain, Dapp, DAO, & Smart Contract against the list of values above will generate a "Dapps Score".
-Via the Dapps Score these values will go into the calculation of how to weight the Smart Contracts as part of PromptRank and thus lower the visability of high risk or centralized options in favor of open source decentralized options.
+Via the Dapps Score these values will go into the calculation of how to weight the Smart Contracts as part of SmartContractRank and thus lower the visability of high risk or centralized options in favor of open source decentralized options.

 ## Credit, References, & Sources:
 - LangChain: https://docs.langchain.com/docs/